 I am a 25 and it's my 1st offense.
 I already work 2 jobs to pay the bills, so if you think a court appointed public defender can get the job done, same as a OWI attorney, please say that.
 Money is tight.
 What do I need to know & do?
 My arrainment is this coming Friday Sept.
 6th

 Many court appointed lawyers are very competent attorneys and serve their clients well.
 To some extent, it depends on what court the case is in, and who you get as an attorney.
-Some courts use a "house counsel" system that has one attorney handling all the court appointed cases that come to that...Read more »
+Some courts use a "house counsel" system that has one attorney handling all the court appointed cases that...Read more »

 Sometimes there are delays if a blood draw was involved in the case, because it takes quite a bit of time to have the sample tested at the laboratory.
 You can hire a lawyer at anytime to represent you - you do not have to wait to be charged to hire a lawyer.
 A lawyer can give you great advice,...Read more »